Bilinarra language: Affixation

-Above, DERIV = derivational suffix, NUM = number suffix, ADNOM = adnominal suffix, and CASE = case inflection.

-Derivational Suffixation
+Derivational suffixation

 There exists derivational suffixation such as the nominalizer, -waji, which transforms a verb, in this case, into a noun:

 Zero-derivation also takes place in Bilinarra, where nouns can be derived from coverbs.
 For example, ngurra can mean "to camp" or "camp" depending on the context.

-Adnominal Suffixation
+Adnominal suffixation

 Adnominal suffixation is suffixation attached to nouns.
 As an example, consider the use of -gujarra, which means dual:

-For example, Nanagu-gari-lu, Subsect-OTHER-ERG, "The other Nanagu", describes not oneself but another.
-Another example is Jagarr-ngarna-gujara, Cover-ASSOC-DU, "Two blankets", describes precisely two things (number suffix).

 Derivational and inflectional suffixation can be combined in Bilinarra.
-For example, Rurr-waji-la, Sit-NMLZ-LOC, "On the chair" combines both the nominalizer -waji and -la indicating location.
+For example:

 Clitics

 Clitics in Bilinarra generally have a semantic or discourse function in creation of a word.
 They are usually placed after inflectional and derivational morphology but before pronominal clitics with the exception of the DUBitative clitic.
 The types of clitics included in Bilinarra are discourse clitic, pronominal clitic, and dubative clitic.
 The dubative clitic, =nga, in Bilinarra marks uncertainty or doubt:

 Bilinarra has both "restricted" and "unrestricted" clitics.
 Of interest to note is the difference between restricted and unrestricted clitics.
 Unrestricted clitics can be attached to any part of speech.
 For example, =ma, TOPic, and =barla/warla, FOCus:

 On the other hand, restricted clitics can only attach to certain parts of speech.
 The expectation modifier =rni, ONLY, can be attached to all words except inflecting verbs, and =rnigan, AGAIN, can only attach to nominals and coverbs:

-For example, diwu-waji=rningan, fly-NMLZ=AGAIN, "plane again":